 What would you do if you discovered your property listed on Airbnb — with over 70 reviews?

-A CBC Toronto investigation has found two condo owners, who each had one of their units listed on Airbnb — without consent.
+Back in March, we told you about this CBC Toronto investigation that found two condo owners, who each had one of their units listed on Airbnb — without consent.
 Both times by a “host” who claims she works for a Toronto property management company.

 The property owner has no idea who has been in her dwelling and what has been done there.